 And if you have a credit card, make it a goal to pay your balance in full each month by the due date instead of just the minimum payment.
-That way, you can build credit without ever having to pay interest.
+That way, you can build credit without paying interest.

 3. Keep credit card balances low

-As you’re working to build your credit, knowing where you stand is crucial.
+As you’re working to build your credit, check where you stand.
 If you have a credit card, the card issuer may offer free access to your FICO credit score.
-If not, you can get that access from Discover Credit Scorecard.
+For example, Discover cardholders have access to a free credit scorecard.

-Once you have access, you can track your score over time.
-These services also typically show you if anything is hurting your score and how to address it.
+Once you know your credit score, you can track your score over time.
+Credit score services will typically show you if anything is hurting your score and how to address it.

 If you just moved to a new country, keep in mind that these credit monitoring services might not have a credit score for you yet.
-Once you’ve used credit for a few months, though, check back.
+Check your score again after using credit for a few months.

 5. Be patient

 There’s no way to establish an exceptional credit history overnight.
-Even if you get a few different credit accounts to start building credit, it will take time to develop the right behaviors and prove that you’re consistently a responsible credit user.
+Even if you get a few different credit accounts to start building credit, it will take time to develop the right behaviors and prove that you’re a responsible credit user.
 You can expect it to take at least six months to see a change in your credit.